openintegrationhub/Data-and-Domain-Models/MasterDataModels/README.md

 ## 2. What is a Master Data Model?

-There is not _the one_ canonical data model for the OIH as a canonical data model would result in massive communication effort, idle times and workarounds.
-Instead a model for each context (domain) is used:
+There is not _the one_ canonical data model for the OIH as such a canonical data model would result in massive communication effort, idle times and workarounds.
+Instead a model for each context (domain) is defined:

-* __An OIH Master Data Model (OMDM) describes the data of a certain domain in a depth which is sufficient enough to map and synchronize the specific data of multiple applications.__
+* __An OIH Master Data Model (OMDM) describes the data of a certain domain in a depth which is sufficient enough to map and synchronize the specific data of multiple applications in that domain.__

 In other words, an OMDM is a generic data model in the context of a specific domain, which is designed to cover, if possible, all content-related requirements of the applications integrated with the model.
 It should be designed with following criteria in focus: